 Melisa Valdez is a professional Dancer and Dance Coach at Boston Mobile Dance Studio.
-A certified Zumba instructor, Melisa Valdez is a pro movement artists that dances many dance forms such as; Jazz, Hip-Hop, Merengue, Salsa, Reggae, Bachata, Samba and Cha-cha.
+A certified Zumba instructor, Melisa is a pro movement artist that dances many dance forms such as; Jazz, Hip-Hop, Merengue, Salsa, Reggae, Bachata, Samba and Cha-cha.
 She has also worked in the movies as a movement artist, She was the principle dancer in Scott Coopers’ Black Mass, a 2015 blockbuster with Johnny Depp and Dakota Johnson.
 Melisa has danced in various TV Shows and Commercials, such as; Bose Speakers, 106 & Park, Calle 8 Miami, Sucker Free Music and Adidas Shelltose commercial.
 She was a principle dancer in “A night with Elvis Costello”, in Live Performances; with Elvis Costello – The Revolver Tour and the Osheaga Festival, Joe Thomas – Loose Ends Tour, N.O.R.E. at Madison Square Garden, and Tiesto/Axwell at The Royale NightClub.
 She was also a principle dancer in music videos with Kardinal Offishall, Jim Jones, T.I., N.O.R.E., and Boston Celtics – Phunk Phenomenon.

 Fireside Chat led by